-Choosing new eyewear shouldn’t be hard.
-If you want straightforward advice on what type of glasses are the right fit for your face shape, then you’re in the right place.
+The secret to looking good in glasses is to match them with your face shape.
+But that’s easier said than done.
+However, choosing new eyewear shouldn’t be hard.
+So if you want straightforward advice on what type of glasses are the right fit for your face shape, then you’re in the right place.

 - 2. Glasses for Round Faces